amgarton47/CS62data-structures/CompressedTable/project/README.md

 * Bug hunting - This is a complex project where many things can go wrong.
 It is more likely than not that there will be large bugs, even late into the project.
 Try to identify where these bugs are coming from - often, there is an issue with `CurDoublyLinkedList` that is causing them but it is difficult to see as you are working on an entirely different piece.
 How can we test incrementally to try to stop these bugs from occurring?
 What's a good way to identify the source of a problem?

 * Understanding what's given - As in the other projects, a significant amount of code has been provided to you.
 Try to go through it and understand how it can help you, and through this isolate what you need to focus on.
 After `CurDoublyLinkedList`, there is really only a couple more methods for you to implement.
 How can the provided classes and methods help you write these?
-In particular, I recommend looking at the 'find' method in 'CompressedTable' and the methods in 'RowOrderedPosn'.
+In particular, we recommend looking at the `find` method in `CompressedTable` and the methods in `RowOrderedPosn`.

 * Why a linked list? - This assignment is a great example of how data structures like LinkedLists can be helpful in the real world.
 What are the advantages of a DoublyLinkedList in this scenario?
 Why would this project not work with an ArrayList?
 What are some other potential applications of LinkedLists?